-3.1 The relevant planning considerations in this case, to be assessed against the policies in the National Planning Policy Framework (NPPF, 2019), The London Plan (2016) and the Council's Local Development Framework, comprising the Local Plan (2018) and Planning Guidance Supplementary Planning Document (2018).

-o The principle of the development, in land use terms;

-o The design and appearance of the development, including its impact on the street scene;

-o The contribution that the new units would make to the borough's housing stock, including the quality of the new accommodation to be provided;

-o The impact of development on neighbours' living conditions;

-o The impact of the development on parking demand and on the highway;
+- 3.1 The relevant planning considerations in this case, to be assessed against the policies in the National Planning Policy Framework (NPPF, 2021), The London Plan (2021) and the Council's Local Development Framework, comprising the Local Plan (2018) and Planning Guidance Supplementary Planning Document (2018) are below.
+Since the approval of the previous 2020 planning permission, the new London Plan was adopted on 2 March 2021.
+The new policies are referred to in this report but Officers consider that they do not fundamentally change the assessment in any way. - o The principle of the development, in land use terms; - o The design and appearance of the development, including its impact on the street scene: - o The contribution that the new units would make to the borough's housing stock, including the quality of the new accommodation to be provided; - o The impact of development on neighbours' living conditions; - o The impact of the development on parking demand and on the highway; - o Environmental matters including air quality, flood risk, and land contamination; o Fire safety.

-o Sustainable design and construction, and energy use;

-o Environmental matters including air quality, flood risk, and land contamination.